-But for lack of a better word, in modern times “Copal” is used to refer to semi-fossilized resins or sub-fossil amber.
-Basically, “copal” is “young amber” and "amber” is “old copal".
-Respecting these commonly accepted rules, we want to reserve the word "amber" for 'really' ancient tree resins and "copal" for more recent ones.
-Therefore, we use the term "copal" for Colombian amber
+But for lack of a better word, in modern times “Copal” is used to refer to semi-fossilized amber resins or sub-fossil amber.
+Basically, “copal” is “young amber” and amber” is “old copal”.

-We have no dates or specific geological information on Colombian copal.
-Because of it’s color and hardness, some scientists believe it may be Pliocene or Pleistocene, probably about 2 to 3 million years old, in some regions even up to 16 million years old, but in others much, much younger (Santander) and may only count with some thousands or hundreds of years.
-Besides the age difference, the basic fact is that copal is softer than what is commonly known as "real amber" since it has not gone through a timely extended stage of polymerization.
+Fact is, we have no dates or specific geological information on Colombian copal or Colombian amber.
+Because of it’s color and hardness, some scientists believe it may be Pliocene or Pleistocene, probably about 2 to 3 million years old, in some regions even up to 16 million years old, but in others much, much younger (Santander) and may only count with some thousands, or some hundreds of years.